-A: A bridge loan is a short-term loan that can be helpful when you’re in-between buying a new home and selling your old one.
+A: Bridge loans are short-term loans that can be helpful when you’re in between buying a new home and selling your old one.

 A: Imagine you’ve found your new dream home but your old one hasn’t sold yet.
 How do you come up with the down payment for the new home?
 Since many homeowners are counting on the equity in their existing home to be their down payment in their new home, a bridge loan can act as your down payment until your old home sells and “bridge” the gap between your new home purchase and your old home sale.

 Q: Why Get a Bridge Loan Instead of a Home Equity Line or Loan?

 A: Many lenders will not grant a home equity line or loan if the home is on the market.
 In addition, adding an additional lien on a home can cause problems with the home sale.

 A: Bridge loans allow the borrower to put their home on the market without restrictions.
 In addition, the borrower can remove any contingencies to sell their home from their offer to buy their new home.
 Finally, many bridge loans don’t require payments for a few months, giving buyers time to hopefully sell their old home before worrying about paying off the loan.

 Q: What Are the Drawbacks?